calccrypto/integer/README.txt

 as a standard version of that operator.
 Anything involving pointers and addresses should be taken care of by C++.

-Data is stored in big endian, so value[0] is the most significant digit, and value[value.size() - 1] is the least significant digit.
+Data is stored in big-endian, so value[0] is the most significant digit, and value[value.size() - 1] is the least significant digit.

 Negative values are stored as their positive value, with a bool that says the value is negative.

-NOTE: Build with the newest compiler.
-Some functions are only
+NOTE: C++11 is required.
+If using GCC, the earliest version
-      supported in the latest versions of C++ compilers and standards.
+      that can support the C++11 functions used is 4.7.

-NOTE: Base256 strings are assumed to be postive when read into
+NOTE: Base256 strings are assumed to be positive when read into
       integer.
 Use operator-() to negate the value.

 NOTE: Multiple algorithms for subtraction, multiplication, and